 There are two basic options for inpatient mental health treatment, a hospital setting or a residential setting.
 These venues influence what is inpatient psychiatric care like:

-The residential treatment setting is designed to feel more home-like, with a comfortable, relaxed atmosphere and more personal freedom.
+The residential treatment facility setting is designed to feel more home-like, with a comfortable, relaxed atmosphere and more personal freedom.
 Residential programs are considered a step-down from an inpatient hospital program, and are a good option for treating mood disorders and those with a dual diagnosis.
 Residential programs may offer holistic therapies such as guided meditation and yoga to augment psychotherapy.
 There will also be access to an outdoor space for quiet time, such as reading or journaling.

-Generally, a hospital setting is reserved for the more severe psychiatric cases, with the primary goal of stabilizing the patient.
+Generally, a hospital facility setting is reserved for the more severe psychiatric cases, with the primary goal of stabilizing the patient.
 A hospital has a more regimented, sterile atmosphere and freedoms are restricted for the safety of the patient, staff, and other patients.
 The mental hospital environment offers 24-hour monitoring of the patient and a more intense level of treatment.
 The hospital setting is best suited for those who are on suicide watch or experiencing a psychotic break.

-The Treatment Specialist Can Locate Residential Psychiatric Treatment
+Seeking Residential Psychiatric Treatment